wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 And its really that easy.
 Deploy it.
 Serve it.
 Enjoy.

 ## So why change it?
 Recently I gave my home lab a big refresh.
 I moved away from Microk8s in favour of [K3S](https://k3s.io/) and I became a lot stricter with my network security.
 Although I have alway segregated my IoT devices onto their own network, there has always been a few exceptions to the rule - mostly thanks to network discovery.
-My Home Assistant always ran on the host network too, this is the most suggested thing on the internet for people who end up in this position, and sure its super convenient, one line and all your discoverability issue go away.
+My Home Assistant always ran on the host network too, this is the most suggested thing on the internet for people who end up in this position, and sure its super convenient, one line and all your discoverability issues go away.

 ```yaml
 hostNetwork: true